A combinatorial translation principle and diagram combinatorics for the symplectic group: Translation Functors

 is exact, so $\widetilde T_{\lambda'}^\lambda I_{\Lambda'}(\nu')$ is injective in $\mc C_\Lambda$.
 Applying both sides of \eqref{eq.I} to $L(\eta)$, for $\eta\notin\tilde\Lambda$, for $\eta=\eta^+$ and for $\eta=\eta^-$, shows that $\widetilde T_{\lambda'}^\lambda I_{\Lambda'}(\nu')$ has simple socle $L(\nu^-)$ and therefore equals $I_\Lambda(\nu^-)$. \end{proof}

-\begin{remnn} As we will see later, the use of the type $D_s$ linkage principle is only needed for moves from the $0$-node.
+\begin{rems} 1.
+The translated weight $\lambda'$ need not be in the facet closure of $\lambda$.
+For example, when $p=5$, $m=7$, $s=2$ and $(\lambda,\lambda')=((2^2),(21))$ or $((21),(1^2))$, then it is easy to find affine reflection hyperplanes which contain $\lambda$, but not $\lambda'$.
+However, we can, for $\Lambda=\{(2^2),\emptyset\}$ and $\Lambda'=\{(21),(1)\}$, apply Proposition~\ref{prop.trans_equivalence} in the first case, and, for $\Lambda=\{(21),(1)\}$ and $\Lambda'=\{(1^2)\}$, apply Proposition~\ref{prop.trans_projection} in the second case.
+We refer to Section~\ref{s.arrow_diagrams} for how to express this in terms of arrow diagrams.\\ 2.
+As we will see later, the use of the type $D_s$ linkage principle is only needed for moves from the $0$-node.
 For most pairs $(\lambda,\lambda')$ we could just use the usual type $C_m$ linkage principle, i.e. the usual translation functors.
-So we use the refined translation functors to be able to deal with any move. \end{remnn}
+So we use the refined translation functors to be able to deal with any move. \end{rems}